j-raghavan/sb-flash-card/README.rst

 *Generating Flash Cards*

-The sb-flash-project uses various opensource tools to generate the Flash cards.
+The sb-flash-card uses various opensource tools to generate the Flash cards.
 The LaTeX package *skt* is Amazing and feature rich to produce Fine Typeset fonts in sanskrit.
 You will find a PDF document from *skt* package that talks about the various